Wildlife, Marine Life & Volcanoes of Southwestern Galapagos

 Of volcanic scenery, southern Isabela is home to a volcanic crater second only in scale to Tanzania's Ngorongoro Crater.
 Volcan Sierra Negra is 6 miles (10 km) across!
 To reach the closest point of the crater edge involves an overland drive and then a between 45 mins to 1 ½ hour hill walk.
 On a dry sunny day this can be relatively easy.
 When cloud comes in and there is rain, we have to pick our way more carefully.
 The summit can often be seen from the southern coast, but on days when cloud obscures a view, we can often trek above this layer for clear views across the crater.
 When you reach the crater edge, the scale of the landscapes is difficult to absorb.

-Of other life, brightly coloured Sally Lightfoot Crabs can be seen in many locations on this trip; along with Lava Gulls, Nazca Boobies and Blue Footed Boobies.
-On our 5 days version, we can approach Blue Footed Booby nesting sites.
+Of other life, brightly coloured Sally Lightfoot Crabs can be seen in many locations on this trip; along with Lava Gulls, Nazca Boobies and Blue Footed Boobies, including nesting sites in the remote south west.

 Photographically, wildlife and underwater video opportunities are wonderful on this trip.
 A GoPro or housing to a camera or video is recommended for snorkelling opportunities, whilst on land you would do well with wide angle, standard and telephoto capability.